claritylab/lucida/lucida/README.md

 - Build the [command center](command-center)
 - Build each micro-service following each provided README

+## Learn
+Use the learning service to teach Lucida new knowledge from a range of different sources.
+Check out the provided [Readme](learn).

 ## Queries
 - Start the command center first following the instructions in the command center's README